jonnyz32/UofTFriends/README.md

 and communicate with other students in their courses or program.

 How to use:
-The starting page of the app is /signup.
+The starting page of the app is "/", which is the signup page.
 From this page you will be able to login as an existing user or signup as a new user.
 If you want to login as an existing user, you can choose from signing in as our admin user or our regular user.
 To simplify things, we will show how to login as an admin